Help » Default Entityclass Attributes

 This section contains an entity's history of changes and usage log.

-Normally, one imports log files to enter the data for these attributes but can also be entered manually.
+Normally, one imports log files to enter the data for these attributes, but they can also be entered manually.

 Attributes